kanakasw/Sigmaflw_repo/README.md

-# Process Integration
+# Sigmaflw

-Process Integration is an open source application for data transformation.
-It uses Pentaho Data Integration (PDI) tool for data transformation.
+Sigmaflw is an open source application for monitoring data transformation processes created using Pentaho Data Integration (PDI) tool for data transformation.

 ## Getting Started / Installation